 - Printable vinyl

-I thought I would make a few simple projects using some of these materials to show you just what the Cricut foil transfer kit can do.
+I thought I would create a few simple projects using some of these materials to demonstrate just what the Cricut foil transfer kit can do.

 Cardstock

 I made both a card and an envelope using Cricut foil posterboard and pearl paper.
 The foil worked great on both surfaces.
-I did learn from this to make sure that your design and foil are located correctly.
-The first version of the card, the machine was trying to foil over the taped area and it definitely did not transfer as well.
+I learned from this to ensure that your design and foil are positioned correctly.
+In the first version of the card, the machine was trying to foil over the taped area, and it definitely did not transfer as well.
 Learn from my mistake and measure twice before placing your foil.

 Kraftboard